loco-3d/crocoddyl/colmpc/README.md

 To see the different scenarios with collision avoidance simply run in the main directory ```python examples/main_ocp.py -s i```, where i is the index of the scenario, going from 1 to 3.

 As the code is still in developpement, the code is constantly moving and sometimes, examples do not work.
-Hence, do not hesitate to contact me at [ahaffemaye@laas.fr](mailto:ahaffemaye@laas.fr).
+Hence, do not hesitate to open an issue

 # Citation
 To cite **COLMPC** in your academic research, please use the following bibtex entry: